4n7h0ny/media-looper-Chrome-Extension/README.md

-# YouTube Looper
+# Media Looper

-This repository contains the source code for the YouTube looper extension.
+This repository contains the source code for the Media Looper extension, which works on YouTube and Google Photos.

 ## Install